bpp/bpp-manual/bpp-4-manual.md

 Installing and Running BPP
 ==========================

-This manual applies to [BPP]{.smallcaps} versions 4.1 and later.
+This manual applies to BPP versions 4.1 and later.
 The program is written in C and executables are available for Windows, Mac OSX and Linux.
-Alternatively, the [BPP]{.smallcaps} program can be compiled for Unix (Linux, BSD, etc), Mac OSX, or Windows.
+Alternatively, the BPP program can be compiled for Unix (Linux, BSD, etc), Mac OSX, or Windows.
 If you are using a Windows, Mac OSX or Linux operating system (and you are not a programmer who prefers to compile from source) you should download the